Neutrinomic/icp-academy/_articles/icrc-55.md

 ### **2. Understanding DeFi Vectors**

-At the heart of **ICRC-55** are **DeFi Vectors**, the building blocks for token flow operations.
+At the heart of **ICRC-55 Protocol Standard** are **DeFi Vectors**, the building blocks for token flow operations.

 Each **Vector** represents a single token movement, defined by:

 - **Source Address**: The starting point holding the tokens where tokens are deposited.
-- **Destination Address**: The endpoint receiving the tokens where tokens arrive.
+- **Destination Address**: The endpoint receiving the tokens where tokens arrive after transaction.
-- **Configured Parameters**: Conditions such as thresholds, swap amount, time schedules, or oracle-based price triggers.
+- **Configured Parameters**: Conditions such as thresholds, token amount, time schedules, or oracle-based price triggers.

+Each Vectors are smart contract DeFi instrutments inside a Pylon Canister.

 ### **Key Features**